Alxndr3/atbswp/README.md

 # Automate the Boring Stuff with Python
-Studies from the book Automate the Boring Stuff with Python. https://automatetheboringstuff.com/
+Exercices from the book Automate the Boring Stuff with Python. https://automatetheboringstuff.com/